 Remove from the pan and spread over the tray lined with baking paper.
 Let them fully cool before using in the salad.

 How to Assemble the Salad

-For entertaining, I would choose a large platter so you can spread the ingredients out and display them proudly.
-Otherwise a large bowl would work perfectly too.
+Use a large platter so you can spread the ingredients out and display them proudly.
+Otherwise, a large bowl would work perfectly too.

 Start with scattering ¾ of your rocket leaves on the plate, then add strawberries and radishes evenly on the plate.

 Drain bocconcini from brine and shake off any excess liquid.
 Place bocconcini evenly between strawberries and radish slices on the plate.